 What is Mammography?

-Mammography is a specific type of imaging that uses a low-dose x-ray system to examine breasts.
-A mammography exam, called a mammogram, is used to aid in the early detection and diagnosis of breast diseases in women.
+Mammography is specialized medical imaging that uses a low-dose x-ray system to see inside the breasts.
+A mammography exam, called a mammogram, aids in the early detection and diagnosis of breast diseases in women.

 An x-ray (radiograph) is a noninvasive medical test that helps physicians diagnose and treat medical conditions.
 Imaging with x-rays involves exposing a part of the body to a small dose of ionizing radiation to produce pictures of the inside of the body.
 X-rays are the oldest and most frequently used form of medical imaging.